Matrimony derives its force and strength from creation…

 - A recently issued Baptismal Certificate.

-- Certification of Holy Communion and confirmation.
-In some places, you may be asked to provide recently issued certificates indicating that you have received your first Eucharist and the sacrament of confirmation.
+- (Including Certification of Holy Communion and confirmation).
 These sacraments are necessary for complete initiation into the Catholic Church.
 If you are Catholic but have not yet received the sacrament of confirmation, you will probably be asked to do so before you are married (see Canon 1065).

 - Affidavit of Freedom to Marry (M-B Form in the Diocese of Erie)